(Updated March 17, 2021)

 This is applicable to in-network and out-of-network providers, facilities and laboratories.

 You can view more helpful tips for slowing the spread and not getting sick, as well as information about the vaccine from the CDC’s Covid-19 website.

 If you are experiencing symptoms of novel coronavirus, such as fever, dry cough or shortness of breath, or believe you have been exposed to COVID-19, we recommend calling your doctor immediately.
 In addition to the benefits outlined above, all current Summit Health benefits apply.
 They may cover additional virtual care options, (available on Member Dashboard) and calls to our Registered Nurse Advice Line (866-321-7580) if you can’t get in to see your PCP.

 If you still have questions about COVID-19 and how it could affect you, the CDC has official responses to frequently asked questions on its website.
-It is important to continue to arm yourself with information from credible health care sources on the front lines of studying this virus, such as the CDC and the Oregon Health Authority.

 Last updated Dec.
 17, 2020